top of page

 3. User-Generated Content:

 User-generated content is a content marketing practice where you leverage your users to create content for your brand.
 In exchange for content, you can offer them social recognition or rewards.
 This approach works effectively when you have many people engaging in a UGC campaign.
-It becomes a trend.
+It has become a trend.
 Since many users avail the benefits, it creates a FOMO effect among people who don’t take part.

 4. Strong Social Media Presence:

-When you have a highly engaged audience on any social media platform, people from a similar interest group following you as well.
-The people with interests like that of your audience experience a fear of missing out if they don’t follow you.
+When you have a highly engaged audience on any social media platform, people from a similar interest group follow you as well.
+The people with interests like that of your audience experience a fear of missing out if they don't follow you.
 Hence, a strong social media presence helps you increase the size of your audience.

 5. Loyalty Rewards: